-B. Scaling with Energy and Magnetic Field
+B. Scaling with energy and magnetic field

-The simulations in this section encompass a range of magnetic field strengths up to 1 T, and initial fast ion energies up to 3.6 MeV.
-Fig. 7 presents a scan in energy at three magnetic field strengths.
-The slowing down time increases with initial fast ion energy in all cases, although slowing down times with and without a background magnetic field are comparable.
+The simulations in this section encompass a range of magnetic field strengths up to 1 T, and initial fast ion energies of up to 3.6 MeV.
+Figure 7 presents a scan of energy at